Use Case Development in Agri-Food Data Spaces

 - Reusable templates or components.

-- Common technical recommendations from the data space.
+- Common technical recommendations of the data space.

-The solution is built based on the blueprint.
-The use case may reuse or adapt existing technologies for efficiency.
+The solution is developed based on the designed blueprint.
+The use case can reuse or adapt existing technologies to gain efficiency.

 The necessary tools are selected and integrated to enable the data lifecycle: